maxkratt/FishNet-Documentation/guides/features/prediction/creating-code/understanding-replicatestate/using-states-in-code.md

 [Replicate]
 private void MovePlayer(ReplicateData data, ReplicateState state = ReplicateState.Invalid, Channel channel = Channel.Unreliable)
 {
-    //Left/right movement.
+    // Left/right movement.
     float horizontal = data.Horizontal;

-    //Only update the animator if data is created.
+    // Only update the animator if data is created.
 Do not update the animator
-    //if not created as this will cause the animator to switch between having input
+    // if not created as this will cause the animator to switch between having input
-    //and a default value.
+    // and a default value.
     if (state.ContainsCreated())
         _myAnimator.SetFloat("Horizontal", horizontal);
 }